 Google Analytics will give you answers to these questions.
-Using WooCommerce Google Analytics you can learn about your audience and analyse their activity.
+Using WooCommerce Google Analytics you can learn about your audience and analyze their activity.
 This will help you to create marketing campaigns, customizable communication for a target audience and give you insights as to what works for you and what doesn’t so that you can direct your budget in the right places.

 A common cycle that ecommerce entrepreneurs follow for analytics is: